Becoming Little Wildflowers

 We have 3 classes serving children from 12 months until they are ready to start Kindergarten.

-The day ends with circle time where the children and parents sing songs and listen to stories led by Teacher Janice.
+The preschool day concludes with Circle Time where the children and caregivers sing songs and listen to stories led by Teachers Naomi or Teacher Lauren.

 Description